Discovering...

 Morocco's rich culture becomes interactive through hands-on workshops and performances that engage children of all ages.
 These activities teach while they entertain.

 One of the most rewarding family activities in Morocco.
 Children visit a local market to select ingredients, then learn to prepare tagine, couscous, Moroccan salads, and traditional pastries.
 Most classes end with everyone eating the meal they cooked together.
-Kids love the hands-on nature.

 Market visit included in most classes